64kramsystem/saveriomiroddi.github.io/_posts/2018-03-13-An-overview-of-ruby-gui-development-in-2018.md

 ### Notes about platforms/toolkits

 - Essentially all the toolkits are evaluated on the MRI (except Shoes 4, based on JRuby); compatibility with other interpreters is not specified;
-- I did not prototype my application with Qt/GTK+, so for those, I only evaluated what I could gather by reading the documentation.
+- I did not prototype my application with Qt/GTK+, so for those, I only evaluated what I could gather by reading the documentation;
+- I didn't evaluate JRubyFX, since I wasn't aware of it at the time of publication of the post.

 ### Notes about evaluation